Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

 Aliens (2179)

-The genesis for what we’ve come to know the Alien timeline to represent comes mostly from writer/director James Cameron’s efforts in the series’ first produced sequel, Aliens.
-The story of Ellen Ripley waking up 57 years after the harrowing terror of Alien had concluded, it’s up to her and a team of space marines to land on LV-426 and investigate a Weyland-Yutani Corporation colony that’s just gone dark.
+The genesis for what we’ve come to know the Alien timeline to represent comes mostly from writer/director James Cameron’s sequel, Aliens.
+The story of Ellen Ripley waking up 57 years after the harrowing terror of Alien had concluded, and it’s up to her and a team of space marines to land on LV-426 and investigate a Weyland-Yutani Corporation colony that’s just gone dark.

-While the newer Alien movies have started to build the backstory to Weyland-Yutani’s formation as “The Company” that poses the greatest human menace in the series, Aliens was where it started to take hold in the original era of storytelling through the Alien franchise.
+While the newer Alien movies have started to build the backstory to Weyland-Yutani’s formation as “The Company” that poses the greatest human menace in the series, Aliens was where it started.
+Blending action with a cyberpunk-style corporate overlord in the mix, James Cameron’s hysterical Aliens pitch amounted to something that would take further shape throughout the rest of the franchise.

 Alien 3 (2179)